 We provide a strong foundation in clinical knowledge and skills for the primary care physician.
-All residents receive ample exposure to the internal medicine specialties, such as cardiology, endocrinology, etc. All residents also have structured experiences in fields crucial to outpatient medicine, such as women’s health, urgent care, dermatology, and musculoskeletal training.
+All residents receive ample exposure to core internal medicine specialties.
+All residents also have structured experiences in fields crucial to outpatient medicine, such as women’s health, urgent care, dermatology, and musculoskeletal training.
 There are two half-day didactic sessions every +2 block, and each clinic offers learning experiences based on its rich patient population.

 Community Medicine and Focus Sessions

 During each +2-ambulatory block, interns and junior residents have a scheduled Community Medicine session, where they experience first-hand, clinic and community resources, street outreach and home visits.
 As senior residents, this protected ‘Focus session’ time may be used to explore a resident’s own unique clinical interests.

 Through unique clinical experiences, mentoring, and projects, we encourage our residents to develop areas of primary care expertise.
 Examples of previous resident areas of interest include Women’s Health, HIV Primary Care, East-West medicine, Quality Improvement, and Medical Education.
 In addition to imbedding these interests as a senior resident during +2 weeks, our trainees have time to explore clinical interests in the form of Selectives.